pimcore/pimcore/doc/05_Objects/01_Object_Classes/01_Data_Types/30_Dynamic_Select_Types.md

     public: true
 ```

-Depending on your datatype you have to implement the appropriate interface.
+You have to implement following interface.

- * `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\SelectOptionsProviderInterface` for the `Select` data type options,
+ * `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\SelectOptionsProviderInterface` for the `Select` data type options
- * `Pimcore\Model\DataObject\ClassDefinition\DynamicOptionsProvider\MultiSelectOptionsProviderInterface` for the Multiselect options

  Implement the following methods:
  * `getOptions` should return a list of valid options in the format indicated below